 What do learning reports mean to students?

-Do courses have to be taught by school teachers?
+Do programmes have to be taught by school teachers?

-How do user flow and learning medium affect learning?
+How do user flow and learning tools influence learning outcomes?

-What hardware or environmental constraints does the school face?
+What hardware or environmental limitations does the school encounter?